-Upon consideration of NFA's request, the Commission is revising and updating Form 8-R. In addition, the Commission is updating the Form 8-R Privacy Act and Paperwork Reduction Act Statements.
+Upon consideration, the Commission is making all of the changes requested by NFA and revising and updating Form 8-R accordingly.
+In addition, the Commission is updating the Form 8-R Privacy Act and Paperwork Reduction Act Statements.
 The Form 8-R revisions are described below.

-A revised version of Form 8-R that incorporates the changes discussed above, as well as other non-substantive changes, is attached as Appendix A to this Notice.
+A revised version of Form 8-R that incorporates the changes discussed above is attached as Appendix A to this Notice.